 Howa - 1500 6.5 Creedmoor USA Flag

-Already in another article because of uncommonly good value, this is an obvious inclusion into the best varmint rifle article.
+Already in another article because of uncommonly good value, this is an obvious inclusion into the varmint rifle article.
 That's because the overall build quality, rigidity, and ultimately the plug-and-play nature of this type of rifle kit, makes this an easy inclusion.
 However, the core chambering is the unique value proposition here, because it offers both intermediate game capacity as well as extreme long-range moderate and large varmint capacity.

 Yes, the 6.5 Creedmoor is overkill for small varmints in moderate range or closer.
 But in wind at greater than 500 yards, this is something quite special.
 Aided of course by the way the Howa is configured and built.